 Table of contents

 Amputations will limit mobility, and restrict independence and dexterity, leaving the injured person facing huge changes to their lifestyle.
 They affect physical interaction with loved ones, and often cause severe psychological injuries such as depression or post-traumatic stress disorder.
 Claiming compensation can help you to recover and attain a better quality of life.

 If an accident at work is so serious that it leads to an amputation, usually there has been an inadequate approach to health and safety in the workplace by an employer.
 It could be a simple lack of training to staff, failure to adequately maintain dangerous machinery, or a failure to ensure that workers are correctly qualified and competent to perform the tasks.
-In essence, workplace accident amputation claims come down to employer negligence.
+In essence, workplace amputation claims come down to employer negligence.

 Employers are legally obliged to provide a safe and secure environment for workers and visitors to any work site.
 Failure to provide adequate training to all staff, induction to workplace health and safety, the correct equipment or a safe working environment is known as employer negligence.